-Preparing KNMI forecasters to act in the best possible way during extreme weather situations is a particularly difficult task for trainers because serious extreme weather situations don't occur very often.
-KNMI's joint simulation training program began in 1980's with a group of new forecasters at the Dutch Storm Surge Warning Center who had never faced a serious storm surge situation but nevertheless had to be able to forecast the extreme storm surges in the North Sea.
+Preparing forecasters of the Royal Netherlands Meteorological Institute (KNMI) to act in the best possible way during extreme weather situations is a particularly difficult task for trainers because extreme weather situations don't occur very often.
+The Royal Netherlands Meteorological Institute joint simulation training programme began in the 1980s with a group of new forecasters at the Dutch Storm Surge Warning Center who had never faced a serious storm surge but had to be able to forecast the extreme storm surges in the North Sea.
 Originally, simulation sessions were run in a role play setting with an ordinary clock and a pile of weather maps which the forecasters used to create their forecast.
 People from the Dutch Storm Surge and Warning Service and trainers in an adjacent office took the role of the outside partners during these simulation sessions.
-Over time, the pile of paper weather maps evolved to a website, then into a Flash based simulator (Figure 2.1) and later into a PHP/HTML based simulator.
-Seeing the benefit of simulations, EUMETSAT, the UK Met Office, and the COMET programme developed their own simulation tools and uses of simulations for meteorological applications.
+Over time, the pile of paper weather maps became a website, then a Flash-based simulator (Figure 2.1) and later a PHP/HTML-based simulator.
+Seeing the benefit of simulations, the European Organization for the Exploitation of Meteorological Satellites (EUMETSAT), the UK Met Office and the COMET programme developed their own simulation tools and uses of simulations for meteorological applications.

 The use of the simulator has changed over the years.
-At first KNMI used this tool primarily for training sessions, but after the Bureau of Meteorology Australia shared their competency assessment plan for Queensland, KNMI developed simulator sessions to assess Aeronautical Forecasters (Figure 2.2).
+At first, KNMI used this tool primarily for training sessions, but after the Australian Bureau of Meteorology shared its competency assessment plan for Queensland, KNMI developed simulator sessions to assess aeronautical forecasters (Figure 2.2).
 Today simulators are used in many countries and in many different capacities.
-Simulations are not only used to prepare and assess forecasters, observers and their customers for extreme situations, but also in training sessions about using new data types and the application of new theories and techniques.
-Trainers also use simulations to provide learners realistic events to work through and develop soft skills like communication with users and decision-making support.
+Simulations are not only used to prepare and assess forecasters, observers and their customers for extreme situations, but also in training sessions on the use of new data types and the application of new theories and techniques.
+Trainers also use simulations to provide learners with realistic events to work through and develop soft skills like communication with users and decision-making support.

 Figure 2.1.
-The first Flash simulator interface for an extreme high-tide event.
-Source: KNMI
+The first Flash simulator interface for an extreme high-tide event Source: KNMI